jaimetarrant/mutt-config/README.md

  - msmtp to send mail
  - goobook for address lookup

+Mail is stored locally (handy for laptop users).
+The way I like to deal with mail is perhaps a bit different to most people, so be sure to optimise things to suit your own environment if you decide to copy a fair part of it.

+**NOTE:** Large parts of this config have been inspired, or shamelessly copied from other people's configs.
+Instead of re-inventing the wheel, I've gone for what works.
+I have found that looking at other peoples configurations on github and via google is a great way to learn new ideas and optimise your own config.

 ## Environment

 This config uses `fetchmail`, `procmail`, `msmtp`, `goobook`, `spamassassin`,